 Whichever you choose to visit, you’ll enjoy a fantastic Scottish backdrop.

 Loch Arkaig was also used to be superimposed over Loch Eilt, with the Eilean na Moine island, to create Dumbledore’s final resting place.
 What an impressive fake location it is for when Voldemort takes hold of the Elder Wand in the Deathly Hallows.

 You’ll recognise the iconic island right away if you’re travelling on the Jacobite Steam Train.

-Because the different locations were digitally merged together, it makes for even more beautiful Scottish scenery to visit!
+Because the locations were digitally merged together, there are even more beautiful Scottish scenery for you to visit.

 - Interested in visiting more filming locations?
 Take an Outlander tour to enjoy the Scottish connections of a different fictional story